What is the value of using ancestral farming methods in the Ecuadorian Amazon?

 Everyone knows that one of the major problems the vulnerable Amazon area is facing is extensive deforestation, which is mainly caused by displacement of the agricultural frontier.

 For centuries native indigenous Kichwa, used the Chakra system in the Ecuadorian Amazon, which is a traditional agroforestry practice, cultivating small spots of land within the rainforest.
-This forms a landscape that resembles to a mosaic, which is economically productive and ecologically friendly to the biodiversity of the area.
+This forms a landscape that resembles to a type of mosaic, which is economically productive and ecologically friendly to the biodiversity of the area.

 The advantage of an agroforestry system as a mechanism for climate change mitigation is that, compared with other terrestrial options, agroforestry has other environmental benefits such as restoring and maintaining biodiversity, corridors between protected forests, and reduction of pressure on natural forests and maintaining watershed hydrology.
 These ecological foundations of agroforestry systems have been associated with a potential for the provision of ecosystem services worldwide and contribution to food security and poverty alleviation in developing countries